certmichelin/Redscan/README.md

 python red.py --demo
 ```

-You can now use `demo/demo` for playing with Redscan and `administrator/redscan` for Mantis j6GxsSm7sncDnm8XEjo_myCti3ToFU_u
+You can now use `demo/demo` for playing with Redscan and `administrator/redscan` for Mantis BT

 **WARNING : --setup demo is unsecure and should not be exposed over the internet.
 For a full configuration, please refer to the project wiki**